Learning mobility for pupils can be organised both in a group and individually.

 Find out more

-If you need further information on the possibilities to take part in mobility as a pupil, the National Agencies will assist you.
+If you need further information on the possibilities to take part in mobility as a pupil, please contact your National Agency.